Skip to main content

 About the Lab

-CAIL draws on recent work such as the Google.org-sponsored Critical AI Literacy Institute (CALI), as well as initiatives like the CUNY Academic Commons and Manifold Scholarship, which reflect the Graduate Center’s longstanding commitment to creating accessible, scalable digital infrastructure for and with CUNY faculty, students, and staff.
-Building on these efforts, we are piloting CAIL in a select number of courses across CUNY while working toward broader access over time.
-As we scale, we are committed to developing infrastructure grounded in privacy, sustainability, transparency, and critical thinking—and to providing CUNY faculty, staff, and students with reliable access to AI tools that make data retention policies, model selection, and evaluation practices explicit.
+The Lab draws on recent work such as the Google.org-sponsored Critical AI Literacy Institute (CALI), as well as initiatives like the CUNY Academic Commons and Manifold Scholarship, which reflect the Graduate Center’s longstanding commitment to creating accessible, scalable digital infrastructure for and with CUNY faculty, students, and staff.

 CAIL is jointly administered by Graduate Center Digital Initiatives (GCDI), the Teaching and Learning Center (TLC), the Mina Rees Library, and the American Social History Project / Center for Media and Learning (ASHP/CML).
 Learn more about our team.